Giskard-AI/giskard-hub/script-docs/hub/ui/evaluations/create.rst

 Failure category view
 _____________________

 The failure categories view groups test failures by their failure category.
 This view is useful to understand the root cause of your failures and identify patterns in how your agent is failing.
+You can also manually update the failure category to a different one.

 The pie chart below displays the number of evaluations that passed, failed, or were unexecuted.